Filip Ugran: 2023: First FIA WEC season

+He had a complicated race during his Le Mans debut, getting stuck in a runoff area and later being hit from behind which caused damage and a lengthy thirty-minute repair in the pits.
+They eventually brought it home to finish tenth.
+After ninth and eighth in Monza and Fuji respectively, a successful stint by Viscaal in Bahrain meant Ugran would get another fourth place finish.
+Ugran finished his rookie season of WEC in tenth overall, with 57 points.

 2024: Switch to United

 For the 2024 season, Ugran moved to United Autosports, partnering Ben Hanley and Marino Sato in the European Le Mans Series.
 He started the season with his first endurance racing podium with third place at the 4 Hours of Barcelona.
 This was followed by a fifth place the next round for the 4 Hours of Le Castellet.
-However, the #22 car's results' dipped after that, as they were only able to score points two more times with a ninth and tenth place.
+However, the No. 22 car's results' dipped after that, as they were only able to score points two more times with a ninth and tenth place.
 Ugran finished the campaign tenth in the standings with 29 points.

 2025: International GT Open debut

-In 2025, Ugran raced exclusively in the International GT Open with Oregon Team alongside Robin Rogalski in the #19 car.
+In 2025, Ugran raced exclusively in the International GT Open with Oregon Team alongside Robin Rogalski in the No. 19 car.